 The fee for each attempt of the exams is $63 (one exam per combined lines of authority).
 When you show up you must have two forms of ID, including a photo ID, and any other documents that the testing facility has asked you to bring.

 A passing score for the either Georgia Insurance License Exam is 70%.
-For more information on the exams, refer to the Pearson Vue Georgia Insurance Licensing Candidate Handbook.
+For more information on the exams, refer to the Pearson VUE Georgia Insurance Licensing Candidate Handbook.

-Note: If you fail your exam three (3) times, you will be required to retake your pre-license education through a different provider before you can attempt the test again.
+Note:Failing the exam will trigger a two (2) week waiting period in which you cannot retake the test.
+If the exam is failed three (3) times, you will be required to retake your pre-license education through a different provider before you can attempt the test again.